Bad or good trip? Glutamate is the determining factor

 Neurotransmitters and psychedelics

-At trip therapy, we have been going beyond therapeutic tripping for years.
-Based on a neurotransmitter test and intake, our clients receive advice on how to get neurotransmitters more balanced through diet, supplements and exercise.
-A recent study now shows for the first time in history that the level of glutamate in the hippocampus plays an important role in whether the psychedelic trip is experienced as a good or bad trip.
-A high level of glutamate has a strong correlation with a negative psychedelic experience A good preparation in terms of balancing the neurotransmitters is not for nothing.
+For years, trip therapy has gone beyond mere therapeutic tripping.
+Based on a neurotransmitter test and intake, our clients receive advice on how to better balance their neurotransmitters through nutrition, supplements, and exercise.
+A recent study now shows for the first time in history that glutamate levels in the hippocampus play a significant role in whether a psychedelic journey is experienced as a good or bad trip.
+High glutamate levels are strongly correlated with a negative psychedelic experience.
+Therefore, proper preparation in terms of balancing neurotransmitters is not without merit.

-Read the entire scientific study on psilocybin and glutamate here
+Read the entire article here scientific research on psilocybin and glutamate

-Less risk of bad trips with less glutamate in the hippocampus
+Less chance of bad trips with less glutamate in the hippocampus

 Glutamate and GABA

-Thus, a lowered glutamate concentration in the hippocampus results in a more positive psychedelic experience.
-Increasing the neurotransmitter GABA lowers the glutamate concentration in the brain.
+A reduced glutamate concentration in the hippocampus therefore results in a more positive psychedelic experience.
+Increasing the neurotransmitter GABA lowers glutamate concentration in the brain.
 This mechanism also works the other way around.
-Persons with low GABA have more glutamate and thus are more prone to anxiety-related symptoms and more likely to have a bad trip anyway.
-Increasing GABA and thus decreasing glutamate is recommended for some people and can be done with supplements.
+People with low GABA have more glutamate and therefore more anxiety-related symptoms and a greater risk of a bad trip.
+Increasing GABA and thus lowering glutamate is therefore recommended for some individuals and can be achieved, for example, with supplements.

-Read more about GABA and increasing this neurotransmitter here
+Read more about it here GABA and increasing this neurotransmitter

-GABA glutamate hippocampus -Bad or good trip?
-Glutamate is determinant
+Bad or good trip?
+Glutamate is the determining factor

 The glutamate inhibitory effect of GABA

-Glutamate is an amino acid, a building block of protein, so you get it when you eat protein.
-Glutamate is used by our intestines as an energy source, and the glutamate that does enter the bloodstream has great difficulty crossing the blood-brain barrier.
-So cutting down on glutamate and MSG (E621) has a very limited impact, although you might want to avoid MSG.
-Glutamate, ironically, is also the building block of GABA, which actually lowers glutamate activity in the brain.
-So getting less glutamate in through food makes no sense.
-Increasing GABA, on the other hand, does.
+Glutamate is an amino acid, a building block of proteins, and you therefore ingest it when you eat protein.
+Glutamate is used by our intestines as an energy source, and the glutamate that does enter the bloodstream has a very difficult time crossing the blood-brain barrier.
+Reducing glutamate and MSG (E621) therefore has a very limited effect, although it's probably best to avoid MSG.
+Ironically, glutamate is also the building block of GABA, which actually reduces glutamate activity in the brain.
+Therefore, reducing glutamate intake through food is pointless.
+Increasing GABA, on the other hand, is.

 Set and setting are important

-Set and setting, by the way, are also very decisive for the effect of the psychedelic trip.
-Yet it is fascinating that actually everything counts when it comes to how we feel and how the psychedelic trip is experienced.
-Actually, there is nothing that can be left out and that simple substances like glutamate and GABA have so much influence on our emotions and consciousness.
-Are you also now asking yourself the question "who am I?" when even these factors play a role in your disposition and the choices you make?
+Set and setting also play a significant role in the impact of a psychedelic journey.
+Yet it's fascinating that everything actually matters when it comes to how we feel and how the psychedelic journey is experienced.
+There's really nothing to ignore, and simple substances like glutamate and GABA have such a profound influence on our emotions and consciousness.
+Are you also wondering what the question "who am I" means, when even these factors play a role in your state of mind and the choices you make?

 We are happy to help

-It is a great passion to understand the links between psychology and health through a biochemical way and help people.
-It is different from what the standard approach in psychology entails, as we are much more than just our psyche and therefore we want to take a holistic approach to maximize results.
+I'm passionate about understanding the connections between psychology and health through biochemical means and helping people.
+It's different from the standard approach in psychology; we are much more than just our minds, and that's why we strive for a holistic approach to maximize results.
 Would you also like to try the holistic approach we offer through trip therapy?
-We are here for you.
+We're ready to help.

-Read more about the process in trip therapy here
+Read more about the method of trip therapy